Non Profit FAQ

 Q. What is the benefit to my nonprofit organization to participate in Giving DuPage Days?

-- Training Webinars and Video Library (short videos that includes the slides!)- you will have so much help to ensure success for our first Giving DuPage Days.
+1 - Training Webinars and Video Library (short videos & includes slides!) - you will have so much help to ensure success for our first Giving DuPage Days.
 Training topics include

 - Getting Ready for Giving DuPage Days